rsolorio/SoloPlayerH/README.md

 ## Features

 ### Breadcrumbs
-The breadcrumbs are displayed as you navigate in the following entities: Classifications, Genres, Album Artists, Albums.
+Breadcrumbs are displayed as you navigate in the following entities: Classifications, Genres, Album Artists, Albums.
 They indicate how the current list of entities is being filtered.

 ### Quick Filters
-Each list view supports quick filters which allow you to filter by the most common fields.
+Each list view supports quick filters which allow you to filter by the most common criteria.

+### Song Filters
+Besides the standard filter options, the Song List view provides the ability to filter by Decade, Language and Mood.

+### Sorting
+Each list view offers multiple sorting options.

 ### Playlist Support
 The application has the ability to import playlists from these file types: